 If you are 30-something…

-In order to build and maintain bone strength, Dr. Wright recommends increasing your calcium intake and participating in high-intensity interval training (HIIT).
+In order to build and maintain bone strength, increase your calcium intake and participating in high-intensity interval training (HIIT).
 Not only will these activities help 30-somethings build better bones, but also better brains.

 To find an expert to fit your health needs, visit the UPMC website.